Economy of Andhra Pradesh: Railways

 Andhra Pradesh has a total broad gauge railway route of 3703.25 km and has no metre gauge railway.
 The rail density of the state is 16.59 per 1000 km, compared to an all India average of 20.
 The Howrah–Chennai main line which runs through the state is proposed to be upgraded into a high-speed rail corridor through the Diamond Quadrilateral project of the Indian Railways.

 There are three A1 and twenty three A-category railway stations in the state.
 Visakhapatnam railway station has been declared the cleanest railway station in the country.
 The railway station of Shimiliguda was the first highest broad gauge railway station in the country.

 Three iconic bridges that span the river Godavari - the decommissioned Old Godavari Bridge, the Godavari bridge and the new Godavari Arch bridge are widely regarded as architectural and engineering marvels of the state.

 Air transport

 There are three international airports in the state at Tirupati, Visakhapatnam and Vijayawada.
-There are domestic airports at Kadapa, Rajamuhndry and Puttaparti.
-The government is planning to develop a new greenfield international airport at Bhogapuram.
-Two new domestic airports at Dagadarthi and Orvakallu also being planned.
+There are domestic airports at Kadapa, Kurnool, Rajamundry and a private airport at Puttaparti.
+The government is planning to develop new greenfield airports at Amaravati, Srikakulam and Kuppam.
+The new domestic airport at Dagadarthi also being planned.